pine64/website/content/documentation/Pinebook_Pro/Further_information/Specifications.md

 * Bootable
 * Supports SD, SDHC and SDXC cards, up to 512GB tested.
 SDXC standard says 2TB is the maximum.
-* Version SD3.0, (MMC 4.5), up to 50MB/s
+* Version SD3.0, (MMC 4.5), up to 50 MB/s
 * SD card Application Performance Class 1 (A1), (or better), recommended by some users, for better IOPS

 USB ports:

 * 1 x USB 2.0 Type-A Host Port, bootable
-* 1 x USB 3.0 Type-A Host Port, 5Gbps, is not bootable
+* 1 x USB 3.0 Type-A Host Port, 5 Gbps, is not bootable
-* 1 x USB 3.0 Type-C OTG Port, 5Gbps, (includes laptop charging function), is not bootable
+* 1 x USB 3.0 Type-C OTG Port, 5 Gbps, (includes laptop charging function), is not bootable
 * Note that high power USB devices may not work reliably on a PBP.
 Or they may draw enough power to drain the battery even when the PBP is plugged into A.C.
 One alternative is externally powered USB devices.

 Headphone jack switchable to UART serial console mux circuit